ArneCode/AI_Alignement/README.md

 # A Proposal for AI Alignement: Using Conflicting Models
 The following text proposes a potential solution to the AI alignment problem.
-However, I want to start with a disclaimer: I am not an expert in this field, and I am only 17 years old.
+However, I want to start with a disclaimer: I am not
-This is just an idea I had a few years ago and would really like some people who know more than me to look at it.
 I will assume that the reader is familiar with concepts such as reinforcement learning.

 ## What AI alignement is (as far as I understand)